-Master’s in Italy training lasts for 2 years.
+Master’s degree study in Italy lasts for 2 years.
 The first three semesters include an intensive curriculum.
 In the last semester, students are required to write their thesis.
 In Italy, the undergraduate and graduate processes are designed as successive and complementary processes.
 For this reason, students reinforce their knowledge with a different and advanced level by choosing courses that will prepare them for the profession and enable them to develop in this respect.
 There is also another option for people who want to do a master’s in Italy.
-It is that you can study for 1 year without a thesis.
-Do not forget to fill in our application form for details; we will be contacted as soon as possible.
+It is also possible to study for 1 year without writing a thesis.

-University Fees for Postgraduate Study in Italy
+University Fees for Postgraduate study in Italy

-State university fees in Italy are determined by the annual income of the student’s family and range from 150 to 3500 euros.
-In private universities, this figure varies between 5,000 and 20,000.
+Public university fees in Italy are determined according to the annual income of the student’s family and vary between 150 and 3500 euros.
+In private universities, this figure varies between 5,000 and 20,000 euros.

-Scholarship Opportunities While Mastering in Italy
+Scholarship Opportunities for Master’s Degree Education in Italy

-You can continue your master’s education in Italy with the ‘need’ scholarships given by the Italian government, the ‘Invest Your Talent’ scholarship given by the Italian Ministry of Foreign Affairs and the scholarships offered by TEV and Credit and Hostels institutions.
+You can continue your master’s education in Italy with the need scholarships offered by the Italian state, the Invest Your Talent scholarship offered by the Italian Ministry of Foreign Affairs, the scholarships offered by TEV and the Credit and Dormitories Organization.

-The family income statement requested from the student while determining the school fees is an important scale used in the scholarship process.
-For the continuation of the scholarship, the student’s success and family income are taken into account.
-In order to avoid a scholarship cut, the student must have successfully passed the number of course credits requested by the school, and there should be no major differences in family income.
-Students at state universities with an annual family income of less than € 23.000 may have the opportunity to receive scholarships.
+For the continuity of the scholarship, the student’s success status and family income status are taken into consideration.
+In order to avoid a scholarship interruption, the student must successfully pass the number of course credits required by the organization and there must be no major differences in family income.
+State university students with an annual family income of less than € 23,000 are eligible for the scholarship.

-- Paying the tuition fee of 156 € per year
+Paying the tuition fee of 156 € per year

-- Free meal card to use at lunch
+Free meal card to use at lunch

-- Benefit from school accommodation
+Benefit from school accommodation

 Accommodation Opportunities While Studying in Italy

-International students in most master’s programs can initially take advantage of the accommodation provided by the university.
+International students enrolled in most master’s programs can initially take advantage of the accommodation provided by the university.
 In fact, this is a very effective way to get used to your university environment, social life and education program.
 After settling in, you may want to move into your own house or flat and share an apartment with your friends.

-Accommodation costs in Italy vary by region, type of room (single or double) and any benefits you can access.
+Accommodation costs in Italy vary by region, type of room (single or double) and any facilities you can access.
 Fill in our application form, and we will choose the most suitable residence option for you, according to your needs, together with our teammates in Italy.

 Application Criteria and Documents for Master Education in Italy

-- If you have graduated, undergraduate diploma and transcript.
+If you have graduated, undergraduate diploma and transcript.
 If you have not graduated, only a transcript is needed.